ipcheGevara/Numerical-Mathematics/README.md

 # Numerical-mathematics
-Practical part of Numerical mathematics we did on college including Numpy and Pylab.
+Practical part of Numerical mathematics we did on college using Numpy and Pylab.